bilus/reforms/README.md

 # om-forms

-A Clojurescript library that lets you build beautiful forms with Om and Bootstrap 3.
-Its purpose is to make it possible to quickly build forms rather than make it possible to use every Bootstrap feature.
+A Clojurescript library that lets you build beautiful forms with Om and Bootstrap 3 and (optionally) Font Awesome.
+The focus is on quickly building forms rather than making supporting every Bootstrap feature.

-I have deliberately limited the library to the key essentials but you think something useful is missing, please let me know.
+I deliberately limit the functionality to the essentials.
+If you think something useful is missing though, please let me know.
+The library does not use Bootstrap JavaScript.

 You can safely use this library in your project.
 It has been used in a large production project and its interface isn't likely to change.